geloman-likes-rust/dotfiles/README.md

-# How to use this?
+# HOW TO USE THIS?

+# QUICKSTART
 A quick docs for me because I always forgot everything.
-# QUICKSTART

 ### RUN LOCALLY